 Short-term fluctuations

-Since the beginning of routine satellite observations in the early 1990s, most of the mass loss of the AIS has occurred in regions exhibiting strong basal melting, retreat, and thinning of ice shelves23,39–41, implicating ocean forcing as a key driver (Figure 3b).
-Interannual to multi-decadal acceleration, thinning and retreat of Antarctic outlet glaciers42–44,46 has been observed where warm waters from the depths of the Southern Ocean can upwell and be channelized towards the base of ice shelves26,39,41-45.
+Since the beginning of routine satellite observations in the early 1990s, most of the mass loss of the AIS has occurred in regions exhibiting strong basal melting, retreat, and thinning of ice shelves23,39–41, implicating oceanic forcing as a key driver (Figure 3b).
+Interannual to multi-decadal acceleration, thinning and retreat of Antarctic outlet glaciers42–44,46 has been observed where warm waters from the depths of the Southern Ocean can upwell and be conveyed towards the base of ice shelves26,39,41-45.

 On an hourly to daily basis, tides modulate the amount of oceanic heat that is advected from the open ocean to the AIS’ margins94,95.
 Tides can enhance the basal melting of ice shelves96 causing an additional estimated 4% of ice loss for the entire AIS97.
 Satellite interferometry has revealed that tides also cause short-term fluctuations in grounding line position, resulting in retreats and advances ranging from a few km to more than 15 km23,85 .
 Such behaviour is believed to cause oceanic water penetration to and well inland of the grounding zone, increasing oceanic-enabled melting98,99.

-Atmospheric forcing can also have strong short-term variations through, for example, atmospheric rivers, intense melt events100 or other extreme weather events.
+Atmospheric forcing can also have strong short-term variations through, for example, atmospheric rivers, intense accumulation and melt events100 or other extreme weather events.
+These extreme events are in turn regionally linked to large-scale modes of atmospheric-ocean circulation variability, especially El Niño tropical Pacific warm episodes and a recently more positive Southern Annular Mode, where teleconnections are in both instances modulated through changes in the Amundsen Sea Low atmospheric pressure system29.
 The direct influence of surface melting on AIS mass loss is negligible at present39, but is expected to become an increasingly important factor in controlling the overall mass balance of the AIS59,79.
 For example, Larsen B Ice Shelf had been thinning throughout the Holocene101, to the point that it became vulnerable to the presence of liquid water at its surface.
 Prior to its 2002 collapse, the ice shelf had two decades of progressive surface lake expansion coinciding with regional climatic warming72.
 The collapse coincided with the drainage of over 2000 surface lakes, which is suggested to have contributed to the break-up event through ice-shelf flexing, weakening and fracturing71,102,103.
 The rapid disintegration of Larsen B instigated prolific inland glacier acceleration due to the loss of buttressing after the collapse of the ice shelf69,104.
 Similar mechanisms, together with enhanced, ocean-driven basal melting, have also been implicated in the break-up of Wilkins Ice Shelf in 2008105.
-The fate of both ice shelves underscores how sustained extreme warm weather events associated with atmospheric river activity, alongside ocean swell-wave induced damage, have the potential to trigger ice-shelf disintegration10,58,82,106,107.
+Ultimately, the fate of both ice shelves underscores how sustained extreme warm weather events associated with atmospheric river activity, alongside ocean swell-wave induced damage, have the potential to trigger ice-shelf disintegration10,58,82,106,107.